XertroV/aec-membership-test-simulator/README.md

 Recently (leading up to September 2021), parliamentarians (i.e., the 4 major parties) decided there was just too much competition!
 That would not do.
 So, a bunch of changes were made to the Electoral Act.
 Changes designed to make life harder for anyone who wanted to be part of our democracy, but did not want to participate in the rotten, tribalist, political cults that run the show.
 Some of those changes resulted in (as of Feb 2022) the pending deregistration of 12 parties, and the very real deregistration of 9 parties.
 In practice that is ~40% of parties, gone before the next election.
 Political elites will claim that this culling, and the subsequent entrenchment of the status quo, is a good thing.
 That it is making our democracy better.
 Just wait and watch.

 Every few years, the Australian Electoral Commission (AEC) will check that each political party has enough members according to the legislative requirement.
 The party must provide a list of 1500 to 1650 names (inclusive) to use as evidence of their eligibility.
 The AEC will then filter out some names (duplicates, dead people, etc).
 That produces a NEW list of <= 1650 names.
 Then, the AEC will do a statistical sampling of members and will use that to determine whether a party is eligible.
 Particularly, a small subset of members are selected and contacted, asking for a yes/no confirmation of membership.
 Non-responses are skipped.
 A "No" answer counts as a failure -- this is a *membership denial*.
-In this project: "failure rate" refers to the rate at which members respond "No".
+In this document and associated code: "failure rate" refers to the rate at which members respond "No".

-The AEC does not accept lists larger than 1650; there is no chance for a party to replace any of those filtered members; that filtering process increases the chance of false negatives (excluding duplicates); parties are not told which members were filtered (even which are deceased) so they cannot be proactively removed; and, finally, the standard of statistical evaluation is to assume that the list of 1650 members were *the only members* of the party.
+The AEC does not accept lists larger than 1650; there is no chance for a party to replace any of those filtered members; that filtering process increases the chance of false negatives (excluding duplicates); parties are not told which members were filtered (even those which are deceased) so they cannot be proactively removed; and, finally, the standard of statistical evaluation is to assume that the list of 1650 members were *the only members* of the party.
 Zero consideration is given beyond this (outside the chance to respond).
 How many parties have been wrongly denied registration?
 Nobody knows.

 [The method is detailed on pages 23 and 24 of "Guide for registering a party".](https://www.aec.gov.au/Parties_and_Representatives/Party_Registration/guide/files/party-registration-guide.pdf)